UV-C disinfection of water

 • Thanks to this process, it cannot replicate itself or infect other organisms with which it comes into contact.

-This process of exposing water to UV light is simple and effective, killing 99.99% of harmful microorganisms without adding chemicals to the water.
+This process of exposing water to UV light is simple and effective, destroying 99.99% of harmful microorganisms without adding chemicals to the water.
 In addition, it is a safe method that creates no harmful chemical by-products.

 How to eliminate bacteria

-Components of a UV-C disinfection system
+Components of a UV-C Disinfection System

 A typical system includes :

-• UV lamp: Source of UV-C radiation.
+• UV lamp : Source of UV-C radiation.

 • Ballast: Control unit that regulates the power supply to the lamp.

-UV-C disinfection applications
+Applications of UV-C disinfection

 • Domestic consumption : Drinking water treatment for homes and cottages.